Prof. Eldad Yechiam

 A part of the outline of neuropsychological populations.
 The X axis denotes the weight of gains compared to losses (right – more gain oriented).
 The Y axis denotes the extent of recency.
 The bubble size denotes the choice consistency.
 Thus, for instance, VMPC (Ventromedial Prefrontal Cortex) patients from Bechara et al. (1994) were found to be impaired in the recency component.
 From Yechiam et al. (2005).

-In other studies we have found that even mundane decisions such as speeding and smoking are associated with consistent decision making traits.
+In other studies we have found that even mundane decisions such as speeding and smoking are associated with reliable differences in decisions from experience.

 4) Cognitive enhancement